microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 5. Select **OK**.

 6. Select **Save**.
-In addition to the custom alerts you can create, you will also see default ones fire such as successful logins:
+In addition to the custom alerts you can create, you will also see default ones fire such as successful logins.

     ![A sample email alert from Azure for an IoT Device login](media/ex6_image023.png "Successful login to an IoT Hub/Device")